 They have a buffer area around each water/marsh area where they do not apply chemicals.
 The adjacent gym co-hosts the Tsunami Run for the benefit of Family Promise for Lincoln County, to eliminate homelessness.

-For a good price (and with a very friendly staff) its a nice course to leave the woods in the bag and see how well you can get around (although there may be a 4 par or two where you may want to try to reach in one).
+A well maintained course at a fair price with some interesting holes.
+Its a nice course to leave the driver in the bag and see how well you can get around (although there may be a 4 par or two where you may want to try to reach in one).

 - Type: 18-hole public course